Mediation and Dispute Resolution Certificate

 1. The Advanced Family Mediation class from the Family Mediation certificate is accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO) for 21 hours (40 total required) of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation.

-2. The Cultural Fluency in Mediation an elective class from the Mediation and Dispute Resolution certificate is accredited by the ADR Institute of Ontario (ADRIO) and the ADR Institute of Canada (ADRIC) for 21 hours (40 total required) of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation.
+2. The Cultural Fluency in Mediation elective class from the Mediation and Dispute Resolution certificate is accredited by ADRIO and ADRIC for 21 hours (40 total required) of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation.

 Ready to start?